What are Outcomes?

 We know from our observations and data that the children in our school family make excellent progress in the time that they spend with us.
 We all take great pride in seeing how our pupils grow, learn and prepare for the next stage in their education.

-The links to the right show the outcomes for 2015/16 in attendance, Early Years, Year 1 phonics, Year 2 and Year 4.
+The links to the right show the outcomes for 2017/18 in Early Years, Year 1 phonics, Year 2 and Year 4.
 These show the attainment of pupils and in some cases show how the same cohort performed at the last assessment point.